 Causes of death in foxes

-Some specific causes of fox mortality are discussed separately elsewhere (i.e. Parasites and Diseases and Predators), but there are many other sources.
+Some specific causes of fox mortality are discussed separately elsewhere (i.e., Parasites and Diseases and Predators), but there are many other sources.
 Death by misadventure is a well-known source of mortality, especially among cubs.
 Indeed, the aforementioned Bristol University study on cub survival found that some died when they became entangled in netting and washing lines or fell into ponds and swimming pools; other major sources of mortality included hypothermia, attack by domestic dogs, attack by badgers, and the death of the vixen.
-Foxes will scavenge and are consequently exposed to the associated risks, with at least one well-known case of large-scale secondary poisoning (i.e. caused by eating poisoned animals).
+Foxes will scavenge and are consequently exposed to the associated risks.
+I have seen a recent (May 2023) report of a fox having apparently died having eaten a balloon that became lodged in its gastrointestinal tract, although I have not seen the autopsy report.
+Additionally, there is at least one well-known case of large-scale secondary poisoning (i.e., caused by eating poisoned animals).

 Poisoning & contamination